lchenn/py-grpc-prometheus/README.md

 from prometheus_client import start_http_server
 ```

-Start the gRPC server with the interceptor
+Start the gRPC server with the interceptor, take a look at
+`tests/integration/hello_world/hello_world_server.py` for the complete example.

 ```python
 server = grpc.server(futures.ThreadPoolExecutor(max_workers=10),